 Be sure to wash all fruits and vegetables before peeling or cutting them to prevent contamination.
 Keep them isolated from surfaces that have contacted meats, poultry, or seafood, and refrigerate them immediately, at least within 1-2 hours of washing.
 Above all, do not purchase bruised or damaged items, especially if they will be eaten raw.

 Keeping yourself, dishes, utensils, and preparation surfaces clean, while storing food properly, will prevent most foodborne illness.

-- Use separate cutting boards and other surfaces to prepare raw meats and keep them separated from surfaces on which fruits and vegetables are prepared.
+· Use separate cutting boards and other surfaces to prepare raw meats (glass or other impermeable surfaces preferred) and keep them separated from surfaces on which fruits and vegetables are prepared.

-Be safe this Labor Day and on other occasions when you cook out!
+Be safe when you cook out!
 Your family will thank you for being fussy about food safety.
 If, despite your best precautions, you or others become ill, monitor the symptoms.
 If diarrhea is severe and long-lasting or if vomiting prevents ingestion of fluids, seek medical attention.